Here’s how to make Instant Pot brown rice! A pressure cooker can double as a rice cooker: it’s a totally hands off way to cook this whole grain.

 - Kosher salt

-- Add the rice and water to the Instant Pot and stir.
+- Rinse the rice.
+Add the rice and water to the Instant Pot and stir.
 Lock the lid of the Instant Pot.
 Place the pressure release handle (vent) in the “Sealing” position.

 - Cook on high pressure for 20 minutes: Press the Pressure Cook button, making sure the “High Pressure” setting is selected, and set the time.
 Note that it takes about 5 minutes for the pot to “preheat” and come up to pressure before it starts cooking.
 (During cooking, avoid touching the metal part of the lid.)